-Certain of our existing stockholders have indicated an interest in purchasing an aggregate of up to approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no shares to any of these potential purchasers, and any of these potential purchasers could determine to purchase more, fewer or no shares in this offering.
+Certain of our existing stockholders have agreed to purchase an aggregate of approximately \$16.1 million of shares of our common stock in this offering at the initial public offering price.
 The underwriters will receive the same underwriting discount on any shares purchased by these investors as they will on any other shares sold to the public in this offering.